sergio-gomez/Radalib/radalib-README.txt

 - Communities_Detection
-    Community detection in complex networks by optimization of modularity, using the following heuristics: (h) exhaustive, (t) tabu, (e) extremal, (s) spectral, (f) fast, (r) fine-tuning by reposition, (b) fine-tuning based on tabu.
+    Community detection in complex networks by optimization of modularity, using the following heuristics: (h) exhaustive, (t) tabu, (e) extremal, (s) spectral, (l) louvain, (f) fast, (r) reposition, (b) fine-tuning based on tabu.

 - Communities_Network
-    Given a network and a community, returns the weighted network of communities.
+    Given a network and a partition, returns the weighted network of communities.

 - Compare_Partitions
     Calculate similarity and dissimilarity indices between two partitions.